 Most importantly, have fun.

 You can run anywhere you want, including a treadmill, but please do not run on subway tracks or in subway stations.
+Just be safe.

 It’s all on the honor system.
 We trust you.